-In addition, we expect that we will need to implement an enterprise resource planning, or ERP, system for our company.
+In addition, we are implementing an enterprise resource planning (ERP) system for our company.
 An ERP system is intended to combine and streamline the management of our financial, accounting, human resources, sales and marketing and other functions, enabling us to manage operations and track performance more effectively.
-However, an ERP system would likely require us to complete many processes and procedures for the effective use of the system or to run our business using the system, which may result in substantial costs.
+However, the ERP system is requiring us to complete many processes and procedures for the effective use of the system or to run our business using the system, which may result in substantial costs.
 Additionally, during the conversion process, we may be limited in our ability to convert any business that we acquire to the ERP.
 Any disruptions or difficulties in implementing or using an ERP system could adversely affect our controls and harm our business, including our ability to forecast or make sales and collect our receivables.
 Moreover, such disruption or difficulties could result in unanticipated costs and diversion of management attention.